MatthewZMD/.emacs.d/README.md

 ### Disk Usage

-[Disk Usage](https://gitlab.com/ambrevar/emacs-disk-usage), a file system analyzer that offers a tabulated view of file listings sorted by size.
+[Disk Usage](https://gitlab.com/ambrevar/emacs-disk-usage) is a file system analyzer that provides a tabulated view of file listings sorted by size, helping you manage disk space.

 ```emacs-lisp
 (use-package disk-usage